lucasguerreiro/localproperties/README.md

 	Helpful functions called by the other files and functions.

 Authors:
-Lucas Guerreiro
+Lucas Guerreiro;
-Filipi Nascimento
+Filipi Nascimento;
-Diego Amancio
+Diego Amancio.